SDGforskning/sdg-strings/SDG13_query_topic_WoS.md

 This target is considered to cover research about least developed countries and small island developing states, about
 * planning for climate change
 * managing climate change
-* raising capacity for climate adaptation, mitigation, impact reduction, and early warning, as in 13.3; we also use that definition of capacity.
+* capacity for climate adaptation, mitigation, impact reduction, and early warning, as in 13.3; we also use that definition of capacity.
 We consider research talking about funds specifically aimed at improving climate change adaptation/responses (e.g. the [Least developed countries fund](https://www.thegef.org/what-we-do/topics/least-developed-countries-fund-ldcf)) to be relevant.

 This target consists of 1 phrase.
-The basic structure is *(climate planning/management // action + capacity + climate management) + LDCs/SIDS*
+The basic structure is *(climate planning/management // capacity + climate management) + LDCs/SIDS*

 Terms such as `climat* NEAR/5 plan` should cover e.g. climate local action plan, climate education strategy for youth etc. We do not need to include terms for women, youth, marginalised communities because research about these groups should be included in the results anyway.